GQL-Project/gql_db/src/version_control/README.md

 2. Restoring Branches: Here, the branches using the old chain of commits will need to use the new squashed commit.
 There are some important cases to handle:
   - In every case, the branch's HEAD will be updated to point to the new squashed commit.

+Also to note, Squash assumes that the commits are in order, and that the current branch contains hash2, as there can be multiple branches that contain hash2.

 ## Invariants

 1. All commits in a branch have increasing timestamps.